 Update: There were 10 stations selected for restroom upgrades (totaling 18 restrooms): Alewife, Davis, Downtown Crossing, Government Center, Harvard, Haymarket, JFK/UMass, South Station, Wellington, and Wonderland.
 Locations were selected based on multiple factors, including the heaviest level of ridership and the highest number of restroom deficiencies at an affected station.
 Each restroom will be upgraded as needed in order to improve the location, height, and/or functionality of the following elements: partitions, toilet, urinal, flush valves, faucet sensors, sink, floor drains, pipe wrap, hand dryer, soap dispenser, and lighting.
-Designs have been completed and construction will begin in early 2024.
+A construction firm has been awarded the bid package and work is set to begin Summer 2024.